fioletoven/b4n/README.md

 - View a list of Kubernetes resources.
 - Delete selected resources.
-- Display the YAML configuration of the highlighted resource.
+- Display and edit YAML of the highlighted resource.
 - View events for the highlighted resource.
 - View logs for the highlighted container.
 - Open a shell session in the highlighted container.